White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders

-Co-chaired by the Health and Human Services Secretary Xavier Becerra and the U.S. Trade Representative Ambassador Katherine Tai, the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders contains both an Interagency Working Group and Regional Network.
+Co-chaired by the Health and Human Services Secretary Xavier Becerra and the U.S. Trade Representative Ambassador Katherine Tai, the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders contained both an Interagency Working Group and Regional Network.

 Interagency Working Group

-President Biden's Executive Order (EO) 14031 establishes a federal Interagency Working Group (IWG) as part of the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI).
-The IWG is composed of senior-level Executive Branch officials who have been designated by their respective agencies to coordinate WHIAANHPI's work across the federal government.
-The IWG works to advance equity, justice, and opportunity for AA and NHPI communities by coordinating federal interagency policymaking, program development, and outreach efforts to address barriers impacting AA and NHPI communities.
+President Biden's Executive Order (EO) 14031 established a federal Interagency Working Group (IWG) as part of the White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI).
+The IWG was composed of senior-level Executive Branch officials who were designated by their respective agencies to coordinate WHIAANHPI's work across the federal government.
+The IWG worked to advance equity, justice, and opportunity for AA and NHPI communities by coordinating federal interagency policymaking, program development, and outreach efforts to address barriers impacting AA and NHPI communities.
 Examples of these objectives include: identifying federal programs in which AAPIs may be underserved; fostering research and data collection on AAPI populations and subpopulations; increasing public and private sector community involvement in improving the health, environment, and opportunities for AAPIs; and identifying ways to recruit and advance AAPIs in federal service.

 Regional Network

-The White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI) is charged with coordinating and supporting an existing Regional Network (RN) of federal officials who facilitate improved communication, engagement, and coordination between the federal government and Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) communities throughout the United States.
+The White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders (WHIAANHPI) was charged with coordinating and supporting an existing Regional Network (RN) of federal officials who facilitated improved communication, engagement, and coordination between the federal government and Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) communities throughout the United States.

-The Regional Network (RN) institutionalizes the work of the Interagency Working Group (IWG) on a more local level across 10 federal regions.
-The RN facilitates the exchange of information across regional offices, coordinates community engagement efforts with other federal agencies, and collaborates with Initiative staff and IWG members in D.C. to potentially incorporate specific community recommendations into agency plans.
-Through regional roundtables, technical assistance programs, regular planning calls, resource-sharing, in-person convenings, and webinars, the RN works on the ground to respond to community needs.
+The Regional Network (RN) institutionalized the work of the Interagency Working Group (IWG) on a more local level across 10 federal regions.
+The RN facilitated the exchange of information across regional offices, coordinated community engagement efforts with other federal agencies, and collaborated with Initiative staff and IWG members in D.C. to potentially incorporate specific community recommendations into agency plans.
+Through regional roundtables, technical assistance programs, regular planning calls, resource-sharing, in-person convenings, and webinars, the RN worked on the ground to respond to community needs.

-The Regional Network includes over 400 federal agency officials based in 10 federal regions.
-They seek to build relationships between the federal government and AA and NHPI communities by coordinating outreach efforts and connecting community stakeholders with federal resources across regional offices.
+The Regional Network included over 400 federal agency officials based in 10 federal regions.
+They sought to build relationships between the federal government and AA and NHPI communities by coordinating outreach efforts and connecting community stakeholders with federal resources across regional offices.

-Each Regional Network branch includes several states and or U.S. territories:
+Each Regional Network branch included several states and or U.S. territories: